-Early Childhood Australia (ECA) produces a variety of special titles which are separate publications to our ongoing quarterly series.
+Early Childhood Australia (ECA) produces a variety of signature titles which are separate publications to our ongoing quarterly series.
 These are specific titles that are needed in the sector.

 ECA Box of Provocations

-ECA Box of Provocations for Early Childhood Educators by Anne Stonehouse are a collection that are intended to support critical reflection, discussion, debate and deeper thinking about teaching, learning and what it means to be a professional educator.
-Their use will result in a better learning experience for children, families and educators.
-The provocations can be used with educators with all levels of formal qualifications and varying amounts of experience.
-They may work in any type of early education and care service, including centres, family day care, preschools and kindergartens, and outside school hours services.
-Educators can use the cards directly, and the collection can be used by directors, managers, educational leaders and other providers of professional learning for educators.
+The ECA Box of Provocations for Early Childhood Educators by Anne Stonehouse is a collection intended to support critical reflection, discussion, debate and deeper thinking about teaching, learning and what it means to be a professional educator.
+Its use will result in a better learning experience for children, families and educators.
+The provocations can be used by educators with all levels of formal qualifications and varying amounts of experience, and are also beneficial for directors, managers, educational leaders ad professional learning providers.
+They are designed to work in any type of early education and care service, including centres, family day care, preschools and kindergartens and outside school hours services.

 Beautifully presented and made to last, these will be a popular resource in your service for many years to come.

-To support our role as the peak organisation in the early childhood field, we invite you to look at our ECA online shop, which stocks a variety of publications from children’s books, academic journals, ECA produced resources and much more.
+To support our role as the peak organisation in the early childhood education and care sector, we invite you to look at our ECA online shop, which stocks a variety of publications from children’s books, academic journals, ECA produced resources and much more.